sogaiu/janet-pegdoc/README.md

 With a peg-special, but no options, show docs and usages.

-If any of "boolean", "integer", "string", or "struct" are specified as the "peg-special", show docs and usages about using those as PEG constructs.
+If any of "boolean", "integer", "string", "dictionary", "struct", or "table" are specified as the "peg-special", show docs and usages about using those as PEG constructs.

 With the `-d` or `--doc` option, show docs for specified PEG special, or if none specified, for a randomly chosen one.